statedecoded/law-identifier/California.md

 California doesn't have unique section identifiers—the portion of the code (e.g., "Penal Code") must be specified prior to the section identifier in order to make a match.
 That is to say that same section numbers are reused in multiple "Codes," so knowing "section 8001" doesn't tell you much.

+Some laws are "laws," and some are "acts."
+There appears to be no difference.
+Section identifiers may end with letters, leading to the practice of writing "subdivision" between the cited section and the subsection, since 501b could be a law or it could be a subsection.

 Here are some of the ways that sections are cited within California Supreme Court decisions:

 * Penal Code section 1538.5